-Whether you get some, none or all of the 8 other treats above, we really hope you do at least get a few uninterrupted minutes to soak up the fact that, this Mother’s Day, you’re a mum and that you’re not darn bad!
+Whether you get some, none or all of the 8 other treats above, we really hope you do at least get a few uninterrupted minutes to soak up the fact that, this Mother’s Day, you’re a mum and that you’re doing pretty well!

 10. Lots of hugs

-Well, we want these ALL the time (obvs) but a heartfelt hug from a little person, just because you’re Mum, reminds you that the sleepless nights, the endless washing, and the constant mum hair are all worth it.
+Well, we want these ALL the time (obvs) but a heartfelt hug from a little person, just because you’re Mum, reminds you that the sleepless nights and the constant mum hair are all worth it.
 A pretty good gift to get this Mother’s Day, we reckon.
 Affirmation indeed that you’re doing a BRILLIANT job.